coreinfrastructure/best-practices-badge/doc/security.md

   (it's almost entirely public data, and failures generally can be recovered through backups).
-* Least privilege (processes should operate with the least privilege necesssary): The application runs as a normal user, not a privileged user like "root".
+* Least privilege (processes should operate with the least privilege necessary): The application runs as a normal user, not a privileged user like "root".
 It must have read/write access to its database, so it has that privilege.
 * Least common mechanism (the design should minimize the mechanisms